Cheriyal scroll painting

-Cheriyal Scroll Painting is a stylized version of Nakashi art, rich in the local motifs peculiar to the Telangana.
+Cheriyal scroll painting is a stylized religious cloth-scroll paintings, rich in the local motifs peculiar to the Telangana.
 They are at present made only in Hyderabad, Telangana, India.
 The scrolls are painted in a narrative format, much like a film roll or a comic strip, depicting stories from Indian mythology, and intimately tied to the shorter stories from the Puranas and Epics.
 Earlier, these paintings were prevalent across Andhra, as also various other parts of the country, albeit flavoured with their distinct styles and other local peculiarities dictated by the local customs and traditions.
 In the same way, Cheriyal scrolls must have been popular across Telangana in earlier times, though with the advent of television, cinemas and computers it has been fenced into its last outpost, the Cheriyal town.
+Cheriyal cloth-scroll painting shares common origin with textile scroll paintings like Patachitra and Phad.

 History

-Scroll paintings have a rich history and play an important role in the Asian artistic tradition.
-In China, scroll paintings were part of the sophisticated traditions of the nobility and the courts.
-In India however, the scroll painting was the prerogative of the itinerant bard and the village artist, in essence a folk tradition of the villages.
+Origins

+Charanachitras, Mankhas, Yamapatas were ancient form of paintings executed on textile-scrolls and dealt with themes of a narrative-didactive nature of storytelling which finds mentions in Hindu, Jain and Buddhist texts.
+According to historian A. L. Dallaiccola's in his book South Indian Paintings (2010), earliest known reference to textile-scroll paintings appears in Mahabhashya in 2nd century BC.
+A.L Dalloiccola notes that these textile scroll paintings were used as a way to teach "the principles ruling their religious and social life through the recitation of stories drawn from the epics, the puranas and other religious texts...
+In the past, the retelling of these stories provided the education of the unlettered, and the discourses were accompanied by visual aids: scrolls, painted cloth hangings, sets of paintings, and wooden boxes with folding, concertina-like doors painted with scenes".
+Devotional scrolls were also sold as souvenir paintings for pilgrims, who would bringing back scroll paintings as memento of their pilgrimage.